Mental health care (partial hospitalization)

 - Transportation to or from mental health care services

-- Support groups that bring people together to talk and socialize (This is different from group psychotherapy, which is covered.)
+- Support groups that bring people together to talk and socialize (this is different from group psychotherapy, which is covered.)

 - Testing or training for job skills that isn't part of your mental health treatment